fernandoisnaldo/Gerador-de-Senhas-Web/README_en_US.md

 [^5]: Green channel dominance is chosen because green contributes most significantly to perceived luminance and offers optimal visual acuity for most people; it is also an aesthetic preference for this project.
 In tests using Mozilla Firefox's color vision deficiency simulator (protanopia, deuteranopia, tritanopia, achromatopsia, and contrast loss), legibility remained intact even with contrast reduction (at the level simulated by the browser), total absence of green cones, or total absence of all cones.

 [^6]: There has been no opportunity to perform testing with actual screen reader users.
 If you discover any issues or wish to suggest improvements, please open an issue.

-[^7]: A reasonable unit test involves 100 million elements in syllable mode or 50,000 elements in other modes.
-The unit test is designed to detect flaws in the runtime environment's PRNG—an environment failure is NOT a bug in this software's code.

 This program is free software: it can be modified, used, and redistributed under the terms of the GPL v3 or later.